-Background: Severe TR has limited treatment options and is associated with high morbidity and mortality.
+Background: Severe tricuspid regurgitation (TR) has limited treatment options and is associated with high morbidity and mortality.

-Aims: We evaluated the safety and effectiveness of the Cardioband tricuspid valve reconstruction system (Edwards Lifesciences, Irvine, CA) from the ongoing European single-arm, multicentre, prospective TriBAND post-market clinical follow-up study.
+Aims: We evaluated the safety and effectiveness of the Cardioband tricuspid valve reconstruction system from the ongoing European single-arm, multicentre, prospective TriBAND post-market clinical follow-up study.

 Conclusions: In the TriBAND study, the Cardioband tricuspid system demonstrated favourable outcomes at discharge and 30 days in a challenging patient population with symptomatic ≥severe functional TR.
 Results showed significant reductions in annular diameter and TR severity, accompanied by early evidence of right heart remodelling and improvements in functional status and quality of life.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com